gatsbyjs/gatsby/docs/tutorial/gatsby-image-tutorial/index.md

 `
 ```

 _**Note:** This query won't work in GraphiQL as it doesn't support implicit fragments.
 This will work in your Gatsby pages and components.
-[See the `gastby-image` docs for more details](https://www.gatsbyjs.org/packages/gatsby-image/#fragments)._
+[See the `gatsby-image` docs for more details](https://www.gatsbyjs.org/packages/gatsby-image/#fragments)._

 There are a couple of things to note here.